Zaid-Ajaj/the-elmish-book/chapters/fable/fable-bindings.md

 ### Types of bindings

 Because there are different platforms that Fable can target, we end up with different types of bindings that are applicable in each one of these platforms.
-Let's break down all the possibilities of javascript code that a Fable binding can interact with:
+Let's break down all the possibilities of JavaScript code that a Fable binding can interact with:

  - Type 1: Globally available functions in every JavaScript runtime
    - `Math.*` functions such as `Math.random()`, `Math.sin()`, `Math.cos()` etc.